-- > the National Outcomes, Performance and Improvement Framework - the National Strategy for Community Justice - > any local outcomes improvement plan produced by the CPP under the Community Empowerment (Scotland) Act 2015 currently in force for the Local Authority area - > local needs and circumstances

-- The national body, Community Justice Scotland, will be established in the latter part of 2016/17.
+- > the National Outcomes, Performance and Improvement Framework - the National Strategy for Community Justice - any local outcomes improvement plan produced by the CPP under the Community Empowerment (Scotland) Act 2015 currently in force for the Local Authority area - local needs and circumstances - The national body, Community Justice Scotland, will be established in the latter part of 2016/17.
 The emphasis is on a non-hierarchical, mutually supportive relationship between Community Justice Scotland and local areas.
 Notwithstanding this, the new national body will have an assurance function.
 This body will be tasked with setting the vision for community justice and reducing reoffending in Scotland.
-There will also be a communication function, championing community justice services in an effort to raise their profile and highlight their contribution. - The Scottish Government will develop a national framework for outcomes, performance and improvement, jointly with key partners and stakeholders.
-It is against this framework that community justice partners will be expected to plan and report. - 3.3 Following consultation with stakeholders, the Scottish Government released details of what should be included within the transition plan: - How CPPs plan to build links with and between community justice partners - How CPPs plan to involve the Third Sector, service users, people with convictions, and communities in their local arrangements, planning and delivery in 2016/17 - How CPPs intend to work with CJAs to ensure that community justice issues that are led on by CJAs are picked up, where appropriate, by the relevant CPPs in 2016/17 - Looking to 2016/17 and beyond, what the local governance arrangements will be for: - o community justice, including accountability lines - o which organisations and individuals will be involved across the statutory, nonstatutory and community sectors - o how community justice arrangements will link into the wider CPP - o how links will be made from broader community planning themes to the community justice agenda and vice versa; - How partner resources will be leveraged to support change and innovation locally, making the most effective use of transition funding. - 3.4 In order to meet the requirements of the Bill the Community Justice Steering Group was established in June 2015 and together developed the Transition Plan for the shadow year 2016/17.
+There will also be a communication function, championing community justice services in an effort to raise their profile and highlight their contribution.

+- The Scottish Government will develop a national framework for outcomes, performance and improvement, jointly with key partners and stakeholders.
+It is against this framework that community justice partners will be expected to plan and report. - 3.3 Following consultation with stakeholders, the Scottish Government released details of what should be included within the transition plan: - How CPPs plan to build links with and between community justice partners - How CPPs plan to involve the Third Sector, service users, people with convictions, and communities in their local arrangements, planning and delivery in 2016/17 - How CPPs intend to work with CJAs to ensure that community justice issues that are led on by CJAs are picked up, where appropriate, by the relevant CPPs in 2016/17 - Looking to 2016/17 and beyond, what the local governance arrangements will be for: - o community justice, including accountability lines - which organisations and individuals will be involved across the statutory, non-statutory and community sectors - o how community justice arrangements will link into the wider CPP - how links will be made from broader community planning themes to the community justice agenda and vice versa - How partner resources will be leveraged to support change and innovation locally, making the most effective use of transition funding. - 3.4 In order to meet the requirements of the Bill the Community Justice Steering Group was established in June 2015 and together developed the Transition Plan for the shadow year 2016/17. - 3.5 The Transition Plan was agreed by the Renfrewshire Community Planning Partnership Board on 9 December 2015 and was submitted to Scottish Government by the 31 January 2016.